ferchaure/SPC/README.md

 # spclustering: Super Paramagnetic Clustering Wrapper

-This is a Python wrapper for the original SPC algorithm (using  Ctypes).
-The SPC code was edited to work as a shared library, reduce disk usage and improve the interface with Python.
+This is a Python Ctypes wrapper for the original SPC algorithm (available in [Eytan Domany repository](https://github.com/eytandomany/SPC)).
+The SPC code was edited to work as a shared library, reduce disk usage and improve speed and interface with Python.

 ## How to install spclustering